 In accordance with Massachusetts law (the law under which we are incorporated) and our Bylaws, the presence at the Annual Meeting, by proxy or by attending in person, of the holders of a majority of the outstanding shares of the capital stock entitled to vote at the Annual Meeting constitutes a quorum, thereby permitting the stockholders to conduct business at the Annual Meeting.
-Shares present virtually during the Annual Meeting will be considered shares represented in person at the meeting.
-Abstentions and broker or nominee nonvotes will be included in the calculation of the number of shares considered present at the Annual Meeting for purposes of determining the existence of a quorum.
+Abstentions and broker or nominee non-votes will be included in the calculation of the number of shares considered present at the Annual Meeting for purposes of determining the existence of a quorum.